A New Hard Fork of Bitcoin

 - BTC is more rotten than people realize – and much of this rot is cultural (which is not easy to change).

 - In particular, there is a whole “ossification” coalition of Bitcoin; and an “anti-drivechain” coalition.
 Both are moderately influential.
-Both will have their reputations destroyed, if they have to walk back their anti-drivechain comments.
+Both will have their reputations damaged, if they have to walk back their anti-drivechain comments.
 So they will fight tooth-and-nail to keep drivechain away from BTC.

-- Different people, learn at different rates.
-So, when people learn [that UNMP > BTC], they will be faced with a choice: [1] jump ship immediately, and be the first into a new, winning trade; or [2] wait patiently and try to convince others.
-On any single day, only a tiny minority of people will be in the [2] category.
+- So, when a person learns [that MC > BTC], they will be faced with a choice: [1] jump ship immediately (and be the first into a new, winning trade); or [2] wait patiently and try to convince others.
+But, on any single day, only a tiny minority of people will be in the [2] category.

 - And – they have to contend not only with [1] the difficulty of persuading others, but also [2] the risk that those others will themselves jump ship (instead of persuade).

-- Everyone who jumps ship, will have an incentive to delay drivechain’s adoption on BTC – or even to spread misinformation about drivechain.
+- Everyone who jumps ship, will then have an incentive to delay drivechain’s adoption on BTC – or even to spread misinformation about drivechain.

 10. In the past you have mentioned “coiling the spring”.
 Can you elaborate on what this means?